ben-my-to/portme/content/posts/mpitree-project.md

 __Definition 1__ constructs a full $n$-nary communicator tree $\mathbf{M}$  _(each node has 0 or $n$ children)_ of height $h=\lceil\log_n k\rceil + 1$.
 Let $c\in\lbrace 0,\ldots,h-2\rbrace$ be a split performed by `MPI.Split`.
 At split $c=0$, processors exchange $k^2$ messages.
 At the successor split $c=1$, processors exchange $n\cdot(k/n)^2$ messages.
 At split $c=3$, processors exchange $n^2\cdot(k/n^4)^2$ and so on and so forth[^5].
 Therefore, we can define the recurrence relation $\mathcal{M}(k)$, the total number of exchanged messages by $k$ processors, as

 [^5]: Figure 5 shows the number of messages exchanged at each level of a perfect _(although not necessary)_ binary tree.
-Each split $c$ reduces the number of processes by two until all remaining nodes are singletons, when $c=h-1$.
+Each split $c$ reduces the number of processes by two until all remaining nodes are singletons.

 $$
 \mathcal{M}(k)=